simonsmith/jquery.herotabs/README.md

 $('#tabs').herotabs();
 ```

-Herotabs relies on jquery as a `peerDependency` so ensure it is installed in
+Herotabs relies on jQuery as a `peerDependency` so ensure it is installed in
 your application.

 ### Manual